 Board of Directors – Executive Management

-Gerald Chipeur – Vice-Chair
+Gerald Chipeur – Chair

 Arthur R. Smith – Chair Emeritus